kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 ### Generics

-- Use `typing.TypeVar` to bound a specific type (with each use) and allow it to be used as a parameter and return type to create a generic function.
+- Use `typing.TypeVar` to let functions/classes work with arguments of any type and retain relationships between arguments and their return values.

 ```python
 from typing import TypeVar, Sequence, Any